 - I’ll edit and/or proofread the documents to align with your style guide if required.
 If you do not have an organisational style guide, I will use the Australian Style Manual (6th edition).

 If your documents require both structural editing and proofreading, I recommend using two different service providers for these two elements.

 What does it cost?

-Editing and proofreading is provided on a sliding scale based on your requirements.
+Editing and proofreading are provided on a sliding scale based on your requirements.
 To give you a project quote, I’ll ask you some questions about the length of the document, the current state it is in, and how much you want me to alter or not alter the copy.
 When possible, a sample of copy will allow me to determine the level of editing and/or proofreading required.

 Ready to get started?

-Fill in my online form or give me a call to have a no obligation chat about what you need and I’ll put together a proposal for you.
+Fill in my online form or give me a call to have a no-obligation chat about what you need and I’ll put together a proposal for you.